PublicAPIs-dev/intuit-api/index.md

 permalink: /
 ---

-# Welcome to Intuit Ecosystem API
+# Welcome to Intuit API

 Intuit API is our newest platform.
 It utilizes the [GraphQL framework](https://graphql.org/) and makes developing focused solutions around specific accounting problems easier than ever.